bigdataviewer/bigdataviewer-playground/readme.md

   }
 ```

-* To enable user access, most functionality in this repository is supplied as ImageJ/Fiji menu entry.
-Technically these menu entries are implemented as [SciJava Command](https://javadoc.scijava.org/SciJava/org/scijava/command/Command.html).
 * Furthermore, [Demo code](https://github.com/haesleinhuepf/bigdataviewer-playground/tree/master/src/test/src/sc/fiji/bdv) in the test sources directory should demonstrate
   * the individual functionality,
   * how to add it as key listeners to the BigDataViewer,
   * how to add it to the right-click menu of the BigDataViewer
+  * how to add it to the BigDataViewer menu
   * and how to be called programmatically.

+* To enable additional user access, some functionality in this repository could also be a ImageJ/Fiji.
+Technically these menu entries are implemented as [SciJava Command](https://javadoc.scijava.org/SciJava/org/scijava/command/Command.html).